 We give in Table \ref{table enum} the results of our enumeration and the analysis outlined above.
 For each possible genus, we give the number $N$ of isometry classes of lattices it contains.
-In the column \textsc{with s.r.} we record the number of classes that have a representative with a short root.
-In the column \textsc{without s.r., with l.r.} we record how many classes have a representative without any short roots but with at least one long root.
+In the column \textsc{with roots} we record the number of classes that have a representative with $(-2)$-vectors.
+In the column \textsc{without roots, \textbf{\textsc{but}} with $(-6,3)$} we record how many classes have a representative $L$ without any $(-2)$-vectors but with at least one vector $v\in L$ such that $v^2=-6$ and $\textnormal{div}_L(v) \in 3\bZ$.
 Finally, the last column \textsc{geometric cases} presents all possible isometry classes that are induced by a symplectic birational involution of a manifold $X$ of $OG10$ type, and thus are isometric to $H^2(X, \mathbb{Z})_-$.
-This concludes the proof of Theorem \ref{non trivial non split}, and thus completes the Proof of Theorem \ref{main thm}(\ref{mainthm3}).